dennisvennink/SequenceExtensions/README.md

 #### `take(while:)`

 Creates a lazily evaluated `Sequence` containing the initial, consecutive elements that satisfy the given predicate.
+Identical to `prefix(while:)`.

 ##### Example